NVIDIA/CUDALibrarySamples/nvJPEG2000/nvJPEG2000-Decoder-Tile-Partial/README.md

-# JPEG2000 Image decoding Example using nvJPEG 2000 Library
+# JPEG2000 Partial Image decoding Example using nvJPEG 2000 Library

 ## Description

-This code demonstrates how to pipleline the decoding of multiple JPEG 2000 images nvJPEG2000 library.
+This code demonstrates how to partially decode a multi tile image, when the decode window spans multiple tiles

 ## Key Concepts